Ethiopia ratifies Nile treaty in snub to Egypt

 ADDIS ABABA Ethiopia's parliament unanimously ratified a treaty on Thursday that strips Egypt of its right to the lion's share of the Nile river waters, raising the political temperature in a dispute between Cairo and Addis Ababa over the construction of a dam.

-Mursi said on Monday he did not want "war" but would keep "all options open", prompting Ethiopia to say it was ready to defend its $4.7 billion Great Renaissance Dam near the border with Sudan.
-An aide to Mursi said on Thursday that there was a "high probability" of an eventual peaceful resolution.
+Egyptian President Mohamed Mursi said on Monday he did not want "war" but would keep "all options open", prompting Ethiopia to say it was ready to defend its $4.7 billion (3 billion pounds) Great Renaissance Dam near the border with Sudan.

 Ethiopia and five other Nile basin countries - Burundi, Kenya, Rwanda, Tanzania and Uganda - have now signed a deal effectively stripping Cairo of its veto, based on colonial-era treaties, over dam projects on the Nile, source of nearly all of Egypt's water.